-Have a Daiquiri at Sloppy Joe’s - and another at Captain Tony’s
+1. Have a Daiquiri at Sloppy Joe’s - and another at Captain Tony’s

 Hemingway wasn’t shy about his love of drinking.
-The writer loved his daiquiris, Cuban-style, with rum and lime, although Papa always added grapefruit and maraschino liqueur.
+The writer loved his daiquiris, Cuban-style, with rum and lime, although he always added grapefruit and maraschino liqueur.
 With Hemingway as your excuse, order one at Sloppy Joe’s, his go-to bar during his time in Key West.
 Then head next door to Captain Tony’s Saloon, the original spot of Hemingway’s favorite Key West bar, and order another.

-Witness the Running of the Bulls down Duval
+2. Witness the Running of the Bulls down Duval

-Brush up on Your Hemingway History at the Key West Art & Historical Society
+3. Brush up on Your Hemingway History at the Key West Art & Historical Society

-Hemingway Days isn’t all parties and debauchery, there are actually some pretty interesting exhibits being put on by the Key West Art & Historical Society.
-From the art exhibition “Depicting Hemingway,” a series of ink sketches by Guy Harvey that serve as the visual accompaniment to The Old Man and the Sea, to the Hemingway Symposium featuring expert insight into the writer’s life by archivists and biographers.
-There are many more events at the KWAHS, so be sure to check the website.
+Hemingway Days isn’t all parties and debauchery, there are actually some pretty interesting literary events being put on by the Key West Art & Historical Society.
+Events include the Custom House Museum’s art exhibition “Depicting Hemingway,” a series of ink sketches by Guy Harvey that serve as the visual accompaniment to The Old Man and the Sea, and a twilight walking tour of Hemingway’s Key West by Hemingway scholar and author Dr. Ashley Oliphant and well-known artist Beth Yarbrough.

-Visit the Hemingway Home & Museum
+4. Visit the Hemingway Home & Museum